gabnash05/evacuation-facility-administration-system/CONTRIBUTING.md

 ## 3. Prepare for QA (Dev → QA)

+1. QA will move the ticket for this branch to **In Review**

-1. QA will locate the PR linked in Jira and check out the branch for testing.
+2. QA will locate the PR linked in Jira and check out the branch for testing.

 ```bash
 git fetch origin
 git checkout feature/EFAS-123-description
 ```

-2. QA will test it in the QA environment.
+3. QA will test it in the QA environment.
-3. If QA finds issues, they’ll create or update a linked **QA subtask** in Jira (e.g., `EFAS-124 QA - Login button not responsive`).
+4. If QA finds issues, they’ll create or update a linked **QA subtask** in Jira (e.g., `EFAS-124 QA - Login button not responsive`).

 ---